ACM40960/project-QianSandeep/README.md

 ![Machine Learning](https://img.shields.io/badge/Machine%20Learning-SciKit%20Learn-yellow.svg)
 ![Status](https://img.shields.io/badge/status-Completed-success.svg)

-Our aim is to predict the daily return, we want to capture the trend and help individuals to make long term investments.
-This project further focuses on predicting the prices of the S&P 500 using different machine learning models.
-We experimented with multiple models further reduced to 3 different models, each documented in separate Jupyter notebooks.
-The final model is presented in Model 3, which also includes detailed data analysis.
+Our aim is to predict daily returns to capture trends and assist individuals in making long-term investments.
+We experimented with multiple models and ultimately selected three, each documented in separate Jupyter notebooks.
+The final model is presented in Model 3, which includes detailed data analysis.

 ## <span style="color:#3498db">Table of Contents</span>
 - [ LSTM Price Movement Predictions For Trading Algorithms](#-lstm-price-movement-predictions-for-tradingalgorithms)